Functions Development Guidelines

 Maximum number of deployments

-The number of deployments is equal to the number of keysets you selected for the Package Revision to run on.
-The maximum number of keysets that a Package Revision can run on is 50.
+The number of deployments equals the number of keysets you selected.
+A Package Revision can run on up to 50 keysets.

 Run and test

-- Open the Function's editor either by clicking the Edit code button or Edit Latest on the Package Revision list view.
+- Open the Function editor by clicking Edit code or Edit Latest on the Package Revision list.

 - Switch to the Debug tab.

-- Click the Publish button in the Test payload section to see the Function in action.
+- Click Publish in the Test payload section.

 Trigger Functions

-A Function is triggered on one or more channels (through wildcards), except for the case of an On Request Function, in which triggering occurs through an HTTP API request.
+A Function triggers on one or more channels (including wildcards), except for On Request, which triggers by HTTP request.

 Start a Module/Package

-You can start a given Package Revision by clicking the start button next to a given Revision on the Package Revision list view.
+Start a Package Revision by clicking the start button next to a Revision on the list.

 Stop a Module/Package

-A Package Revision is stopped by clicking the stop button next to a given Revision on the Package Revision list view.
+Stop a Package Revision by clicking the stop button next to a Revision on the list.